Part 2: Objects and Properties

 3. Select the Axes tab.

-5. Change the Body Axes color if desired.
+5. Change the Body Axes color.

 6. If you double-click on the Color cell, you can change the color of Angles, Axes, Points, Vectors, or Planes.
 This presents a shortcut menu which, when clicked, shows a color palette.
 Simply click the color you want to apply to your geometric element.